Introduction to Windows Alternatives

 6. Arch Linux

 Aaron Griffin was the lead developer of the team which discovered Arch Linux.
 The first release came out on 11th March 2002.
 It is yet another one of Linux open-source distribution, which is lightweight and flexible.
 It was developed following the KISS principle, which stands for “Keep It Simple, Stupid”.
 Packman (acronym over “package manager”) is a package manager which was written for Arch Linux to install, remove, upgrade /downgrade software packages and features automatic dependency resolution.
 Arch User Repository (AUR) is a repository of software developed by other users of Arch Linux.
 Using the Arch Build System (ABS) and custom scripts, users develop packages compatible with Packman.

 The current version of Arch Linux, which includes kernel version 4.20.13, was released on 1st March 2019.

 Link for Download: https://www.archlinux.org/download/

 7. Manjaro Linux

 Manjaro Linux was found by Guillaume Benoit and Philip Müller and was initially released on 10th July 2011.
-Like most of Linux distributions, this also falls under the freely available set of operating systems and is built on top of Arch Linux.
+Like most Linux distributions, this also falls under the freely available set of operating systems and is built on top of Arch Linux.
 It is a relatively new Linux distribution as compared to Debian, Ubuntu, Fedora and is the most user-friendly OS among them.
 Manjaro also provides excellent performance when compared to the other distributions of Linux.
 The latest version of Manjaro 18.0 goes by the code name Illyria, was released on 30th October 2018.

 Link for Download: https://manjaro.org/download/

 This has been a guide to Windows Alternatives.
-Here we have discuss the basic concept of windows and explained top 7 Alternatives.
+Here we have discuss the basic concept of windows and explained the top 7 Alternatives.
 You may also look at the following article to learn more :